 This is the same invitation our Lord had given to the first apostles.
-In Mark 1:16–17 we read that Christ summoned Simon and his brother Andrew with “Come, follow me.”
-And he did the same with James son of Zebedee and his brother John.
+In Mark 1:16–17 Christ summoned Simon and his brother Andrew with “Come, follow me.”
+And He did the same with James son of Zebedee and his brother John.

-In John 1, we read about another time when Jesus invited people to himself: “When the two disciples heard him say this, they followed Jesus” (v.
-37).
+We also read about another time when Jesus invited people to Himself: “When the two disciples heard Him say this, they followed Jesus” (John 1:37).
 They asked, “Rabbi, where are you staying?”
-And he said to them, “‘Come . . . and you will see.’
+And He said to them, “‘Come . . . and you will see.’
 So they went and saw” (v.
 38).
 Again, finding Philip, Jesus said to him, “Follow me.”
 And Philip followed (v.
 43).
-Here the number of disciples was expanded from the original four because Christ presented himself to them and said, “Follow me.”
-And they submitted to him and followed.
+Here the number of disciples was expanded from the original four because Christ presented Himself to them and said, “Follow me.”
+And they submitted to Him and followed.

 You will notice the universality of this invitation: “Come to me, all you who are weary and burdened.”
 In Israel there could not be found one who had found rest through Pharisaism, who had found rest through the multiplied works in which he or she was involved.
 All were burdened; all were guilty; all were condemned.
 But Christ opened the invitation to all the burdened and oppressed, none excluded.
 “Come to me, all you who are weary and burdened.”
 And the verse concludes with Christ’s promise, “I will give you rest.”

 But how could Christ give rest?
 The strange contradiction is that Christ exchanged the yoke of Pharisaism for another yoke.
 “Take my yoke upon you” is the means by which people find rest.
 The questioner might ask, “If I must bear a yoke, what difference does it really make whether it be the yoke of Pharisaism or the yoke of Christ?
 After all, a yoke is a yoke.”